bark-simulator/bark-ml/Readme.md

 env = gym.make("highway-v0")
 ```

-The highway scenario is a curved road with four lanes.
-A potential-based reward signal for the desired velocity is used and the episode is terminal once the maximum number of steps (`200`) has been reached or a collision (`reward -= 1`) has occured or the drivable area (`reward -= 1`) has been left.
-The other vehicles in the scenario are controlled by the intelligent driver model (IDM).
+The highway scenario is a curved road with four lanes with all vehicles are controlled by the intelligent driver model (IDM).

-The highway scenario can use discrete or continuous actions:
+For more details have a look [here](https://bark-simulator.github.io/tutorials/bark_ml_environments/#highway).

+Available environments:
 *   `highway-v0`: Continuous highway environment
 *   `highway-v1`: Discrete highway environment